-Puberty: The Wonder Years 2021 Edition is the core curriculum for fourth grade sexual health education.
+Puberty: The Wonder Years 2021 Edition is the core curriculum for fourth-grade sexual health education.
 This curriculum meets state and national standards for sexual health education.
 Student Learning Objectives are listed by lesson.
-Students will participate in anonymous pre and post surveys.
+Students will participate in anonymous pre and post-surveys.
 This information will be used to evaluate program effectiveness.

 "I Wonder How Things Work" is the introductory level of the Puberty: The Wonder Years curriculum.
 The curriculum begins by reminding students how much they have grown and changed since they were born, and how much more growing and changing lies ahead on their path to adulthood.
 Guidelines for a safe and productive classroom climate are introduced, and prior knowledge about puberty is assessed.
 Students prepare to have ongoing discussions with their parents, caregivers, and other trusted adults about puberty.
 Students identify positive qualities about their families and prepare to express appreciation to two family members.
 The impacts of gender, roles, and stereotypes are discussed.

 Students identify the normal social, emotional, and physical changes that occur during puberty and how individuals develop at different rates.
 The anatomy and physiology of the reproductive system is introduced.
 The unique hygiene needs that come with puberty are described.
 Students practice communication skills with their family members and peers.
 The emphasis is on communication with parents and other trusted adults about puberty.

 Lesson Title & Objectives Activity Sheets & Media Lesson 1: Setting the Climate for Growth Students will be able to: Participate in classroom discussions and related activities in a way that is respectful of themselves, their peers, and teachers as demonstrated by active participation in community guideline creation and use of guidelines in discussions.
 Demonstrate preparation to have a conversation with a parent or other trusted adult about puberty by describing three strategies to prepare for the conversation.
-Demonstrate preparation to have a conversation with a parent or other trusted adult about puberty by identifying two adults they could engage in conversation.
+Demonstrate preparation to have a conversation with a parent or other trusted adult about puberty by describing three strategies to prepare for the conversation.
 Pre-Survey Prior to Instruction (Non-graded survey to assess knowledge before instruction begins) Student Activity Sheet: "Did you Know?"
+Student Activity Sheet: "Did you Know?"
+Student Activity Sheet: "Did you Know?"
+Student Activity Sheet: "Did you Know?"
 Student Activity Sheet: "My Trusted Adults" Family Partnership Flyer: "ReadySetTalk!"
-Family Activity Sheet: "Together Talk: About Growing Up" Lesson 2: Families and Roles Students will be able to: Demonstrate ways to promote dignity and respect for all types of families by listing at least four characteristics that can make family members unique.
-Demonstrate appreciation for family members and other trusted adults by listing at least four positive traits for each family member and communicating gratitude to two of these people.
-Student Activity Sheet: "What Makes My Family Special"
+Family Activity Sheet: "Together Talk: About Growing Up"